Jpark27614/Emotion-Detection-Program/README.md

 ![feature_visual](https://github.com/user-attachments/assets/4274ff59-13f9-4805-ab6f-73b5a3149a1e)
 ![feature_correlation](https://github.com/user-attachments/assets/952bc431-e014-4145-ad15-bd7a870f5a39)

-The first two models had low accuracy due to overfitting (no specific parameters/features), so we trained a third model using the following audio features: pitch, energy, MCFFs, spectral centroid, and chroma.
+The first two models had low accuracy due to overfitting (no specific parameters/features), so we trained a third model using the following audio features: pitch, energy, MFCCs, spectral centroid, and chroma.

 First, we extracted the audio features and stored them in a feature matrix using librosa: